d13r/laravel-breadcrumbs/README.md

 There are some backwards-compatibility breaks in version 2:

 * The default template was changed from Bootstrap 2 to Bootstrap 3.
-See the section titled "*2.
-Choose/create a template to render the breadcrumbs*" above if you need to switch it back.
+See the section titled *"2.
+Choose/create a template to render the breadcrumbs"* above if you need to switch it back.
 * The Bootstrap 2 template name was changed from `breadcrumbs::bootstrap` to `laravel-breadcrumbs::bootstrap2`.